-The Board adopted the code of conduct and ethics (the "Code of Conduct and Ethics") on 16 November 2021.
+The Board has a code of conduct and ethics (the "Code of Conduct and Ethics").

 The Company is committed to the principles of non-discrimination, respect for human rights and individual freedoms.
-Harassment, which includes unwanted sexual advances, subtle or overt pressure for sexual favors, badgering, innuendos and offensive propositions, are not tolerated.
+Harassment, which includes unwanted sexual advances, subtle or overt pressure for sexual favours, badgering, innuendos and offensive propositions, are not tolerated.
 The Company is committed to conduct its purpose in accordance with the highest business, ethical, moral and legal standards, in good faith, with due care and in the best interests of the Company and its stakeholders, and the Company seeks similar standards in any legal entity it would pursue to enter into a Business Combination with.